-> DroboApps are basically small applications that run on the Drobo device, providing additional functionality.
-Although it sounds fantastic to have a torrent client, DLNA media server or iTunes server running on your home network, it doesn’t come pre-installed and installing them isn’t for the faint-hearted.
+DroboApps are basically small applications that run on the Drobo device, providing additional functionality.
+Although it sounds fantastic to have a, or running on your home network, it doesn’t come pre-installed and them isn’t for the faint-hearted.
 Sadly, there isn’t a one-click solution.

-> As a network attached storage device, the Drobo FS makes life a bit easier with their BeyondRAID zero-configuration technology.
+As a network attached storage device, the Drobo FS makes life a bit easier with their BeyondRAID zero-configuration technology.
 Upgrades and expansion are a cinch.
 And if you can live without the possibility of copying files over to the device via USB or accept the fact that addons aren’t easy to set up, then buying the Drobo FS should be a no-brainer.

 There’s just less that could go wrong.
 And when we’re talking about storage, that’s always a relief.

 We’re giving this review unit away, along with 5TB of storage.
 I won’t bother asking — I’m sure you’d like to win it.
 Here’s how.